Salaah01/visualCSV/README.md

 ### Install Node packages

 Run `npm install`.
 You may receive a warning about vulnerabilities in the installed node packages.
-By running `npm audit fix` you may be able to fix these vulnerabilities.
+By running `npm audit fix` you may be able to fix these vulnerabilities (only vulnerabilities which will not break the code).

 ### Run Node build scripts

 Run `npm run build`.
-This will compile the React modules and compile the TypeScript and SASS modules to JavaScript and CSS respectively.
+This will compile the React, TypeScript and SASS modules to JavaScript and CSS.

 ### Django migrations